 Table Of Contents

-This is not a lawyer consulted guide!
-Kivy organisation, authors or contributors to this guide take no responsibility for any lack of information, misleading information presented here or any actions based on this guide.
+This is not a legally authoratative guide!
+The Kivy organisation, authors and contributors take no responsibility for any lack of knowledge, information or advice presented here.
 The guide is merely informative and is meant to protect inexperienced users.

-All of the dependencies will jump out at least partially on each platform Kivy supports, therefore you need to comply to their licenses, which mostly requires only pasting a copyright notice to your app and not pretending you wrote the code.
+All of the dependencies will be used at least partially on each platform Kivy supports.
+You therefore need to comply to their licenses, which mostly requires only pasting a copyright notice in your app and not pretending you wrote the code.

-You’ll probably need to check image and audio libraries manually (mostly begin
+You’ll probably need to check image and audio libraries manually (most begin

 LICENSE* files that belong to them should be included by

-PyInstaller, but are not by python-for-android and you need to find them.
+PyInstaller, but are not included by python-for-android and you need to find

-Python compiled with Visual Studio (official) has some files from Microsoft and you are allowed to redistribute them under specific conditions listed in the CRTlicense.
-Including the names of the files and a reworded version of Py2 CRT license or Py3 CRT license depending which interpreter you use, so that it targets the end-user of your application may satisfy such requirements.
+Python compiled with Visual Studio (official) includes files from Microsoft and you are only allowed to redistribute them under specific conditions listed in the CRTlicense.
+You need to include the names of the files and a reworded version of Py2 CRT license or Py3 CRT license (depending which interpreter you use) and present these to the end-user of your application in order to satisfy their requirements.

 Linux has many distributions which means there’s no correct guide for all of the distributions.
-Under this part belongs RPi too.
-However, it can be simplified into two ways of how to create a package (also with PyInstaller): with or without including binaries.
+This applies to the RPi too.
+However, it can be simplified in two ways depending on how you create a package (also with PyInstaller): with or without including binaries.

-If the binaries are included, you should check every file (e.g. .so) that’s not your source and find a license it belongs to.
-According to that license you’ll probably need to put an attribution into your application or possibly more, depending on the requirements of that license.
+If the binaries are included, you should check every file (e.g. .so) that’s not your source and find the license it belongs to.
+According to that license, you’ll probably need to put an attribution into your application or possibly more, depending on the requirements of that license.

-If the binaries are excluded (which allows packaging your app as e.g. .deb package), there’s a situation bad for your user.
-It’s up to you to decide whether you satisfy conditions of other licenses and for example including copyright attribution into your app or not.
+If the binaries are not included (which allows packaging your app as e.g. a .deb package), there’s a situation bad for your user.
+It’s up to you to decide whether you satisfy the conditions of other licenses and, for example, include copyright attributions into your app or not.

-As APK is just an archive of files, you can extract files from it and (as in Windows part) check all the files.
+As APK is just an archive of files: you can extract files from it and (as in Windows redistributables) check all the files.

 APK/assets/private.mp3/private.mp3/ contains all the included files.
 Most